Information for 13597IIED

 China in Mozambique's Forests

-Duncan Macqueen (editor), Contributing authors: Narciso F. Bila, Andrade Egas, Mario Falcao, Ernesto U. Junior, Arnela Mausse, James Mayers, Sheila Menezes, Maria Muianga, Simon Norfolk, Peng Ren, Clare Rogers, Carlos Serra, Eunice C. Sitoe, Jingwei Zhang, Xi
+Duncan Macqueen (ed), with: Narciso F Bila, Andrade Egas, Mario Falcao, Ernesto U Junior, Arnela Mausse, James Mayers, Sheila Menezes, Maria Muianga, Simon Norfolk, Peng Ren, Clare Rogers, Carlos Serra, Eunice C Sitoe, Jingwei Zhang, Xiaoting Hou Jones

 Research report, 132 pages